guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 In Step-2, **Model Training \& Inference**.
 Using the data from Step-1, we train the T5 model.
 The trained model is then used to generate product descriptions for hundreds of millions of products.

 In Step-3, **Deployment**.
-We display the generated product descriptions on the products on the App.
+We display the generated product descriptions for the products in the app.

 In Step-4, **Log Dataset Collection**.
 We collect the logs of user buying and user views of each product.